wordofwarning/wordofwarning.org/current/2025-worksahead/pailing/index.md

 rootpath: "../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Works Ahead 2025" # the name of the artist or company
+artist: "Martha Pailing" # the name of the artist or company
-show: "A sample of new performance." # the name of the show
+show: "Failure To Thrive" # the name of the show
 artist_size: 1
 show_size: 4
-header_image:
+header_image: "header_martha.jpg"
-season: "Works Ahead 15+16|5|2025, 7.30pm"
+season: "Martha Pailing in Works Ahead 15–16|5|2025, 7.30pm"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values